jshwlkr/memex/content/garden/never-let-anyone-be-humiliated.md

 ---
-Never let anyone be humiliated
+title: Never let anyone be humiliated
+tags: [ "quote", "Elie Wiesel", "hate"]
 ---

+# Never let anyone be humiliated

 >Never allow anyone to be humiliated in your presence.
 Whatever has happened in the past, we must deal with those who are here now